Joel Semeniuk shares some of the lessons he learned managing development teams, how he got into Kanban and why its principles are helpful.

 David Starr presents some of the tools in Visual Studio Ultimate 2010 helpful for building an application’s architecture: Architecture Explorer, Dependency Graphs, UML Modeling, and Layer Diagrams.

-Joe Williams discusses how distributed systems, cloud computing and automated configuration management affect system’s availability.
-He exemplifies with a database service built on CouchDB, Erlang, Chef, all running on EC2.
+Joe Williams discusses how distributed systems, cloud computing and configuration management affect system’s availability.
+He exemplifies with a database service built on CouchDB, Erlang, Chef, EC2.

-In this presentation, Ian Flint, Director of Operations for Bix, Yahoo!’s online contest service, tries to explain the infrastructure and architecture employed by Yahoo! to keep going a multitude of servers running of different platforms and offering different services.
+Ian Flint tries to explain the infrastructure and architecture employed by Yahoo! to keep going a multitude of servers running of different platforms and offering different services.